CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

 ### 3.261: 08/09/2011

-New features:
+New features

   - Client: Field Map can use Inspector selection to set current GPS position.

-Bug fixes:
+Bug fixes

   - Client: Some GPS devices do not work.

 ### 3.260: 08/05/2011

-Bug fixes:
+Bug fixes

   - Client: Crash when using Skip GPS.
   - Client: Soft keyboard sometimes displays over screen.